Nest JS On Lambda: A Concise Guide

 • That one file is our deployment artifact, which we then deploy to lambda

 In the end, we’re moving complexity to the build step.
 Our build step is complex, but deployment and runtime become dead easy — there’s only one file to worry about.
-Granted, it’s might be a behemoth 300k line .js file, but it is indeed just one file😉.
+Granted, it’s a behemoth 300k line .js file, but it is indeed just one file😉.

 How to configure Nest JS to run on Lambda